The Galleon Swim School

 Our Teaching

-- Class sizes are small at 2:1 or 4:1 tuition
+- Class sizes are small at 2:1 or 4:1 for tuition and a 6:1 ratio for Club Ready

 - Non use of floatation devices